ADavidBailey/Practice-Bidding-Scenarios/Documents/Practice Bidding Scenarios - Under the Covers.md

 - build-scripts -- contain Windows Command File programs and Windows Power Shell programs
 - Documents

-The following table shows the relationship between the files in the various folders.
+The following shows the relationship between the files in the various folders.
 The folders below all have files that ard derived from and correspond to those in the PBS folder.

-We've automated the process of creating all of these files derived from those in the PBS folder.
+We've automated the process of creating all of these files.
 OneScriptToRuleThemAll is a Windows PowerShell program.
 It accepts a scenario-name and operation-list.
 Both of these parameters can have * wild-cards.
 The operation-list may also have a comma-separated list of operations.
 The short names for the operations are as follow"

-- dlr - runs extract.py to convert PBS wrappered file(s) to a dlr file(s)
+- dlr - runs **extract.py** to convert PBS wrappered file(s) to a dlr file(s)
-- pbn - makeOnePBN.cmd creates CMD file statement(s) to run BBO's Dealer.exe to convert a dlr file(s) to a pbn file(s)
+- pbn - **makeOnePBN.cmd** creates CMD file statement(s) to run BBO's **Dealer.exe** to convert a dlr file(s) to a pbn file(s)
-- rotate - makeOneRotated.cmd creates CMD file statement(s) to run Bridge Composer to produce pbn-rotated... and lin-rotated... file(s)
+- rotate - **makeOneRotated.cmd** creates CMD file statement(s) to run **BridgeComposer.exe** to produce pbn-rotated... and lin-rotated... file(s)
-- bba - makeOneBBA runs BBA.exe to bid hands and produces files in the bba -- a pbn with bidding added
+- bba - **makeOneBBAcmd** runs **BBA.exe** to bid hands and produces files in the bba -- a pbn with bidding added
 - title -
 - filter - uses a RegEx filter to get the files that were bid as expected
 - filterStats